Jackals (2017 film): Plot

 Justin, bound, remains unfazed at his family's struggles and continues to taunt them, insisting that the cultists will not stop until he is set free to return to them.
 Jimmy is used as bait and a distraction by the cultists—he is rescued by the Powells but dies shortly afterwards from his injuries.
 During a botched attempt to get help, Justin's brother Campbell is captured.
 He is tied onto a swing set on the cabin grounds and his hands are set afire, one after the other, by the Lead Cultist.
 His mother Kathy, horrified, struggles not to go help Campbell, but then in her grief rushes out to meet the cultists, who easily capture her.
-Samantha, who had tried to stop Kathy, then focused on trying to convince Justin to communicate with the cultists and stop their threatening the family.
+Samantha, who tried to stop Kathy, then focuses on trying to convince Justin to communicate with the cultists and stop their threatening the family.
 Andrew rushes out with a pickaxe in an attempt to fight off the cultists and rescue his wife and son when he is outnumbered, outflanked, and stabbed several times until he collapses.
 Kathy is horrified, then her throat is slit by Fox Girl.
 Both parents die looking across from one another on the ground in the dirt at the feet of the cultists, and Campbell seems to succumb to his injuries while still tied to the swing set.

 Justin seems at last to show some recovery and asks that Samantha trust him and release him; she does with some trepidation.
 Justin suggests a desperate escape to Samantha while he meets the cultists.
 Samantha takes her baby and attempts to escape via a back door to the cabin and makes it to a road in the middle of the night.
 Justin appears to supplicate himself before the Lead Cultist, kneeling and pressing his head to the Leader's hand.
-Just as help via a vehicle seems possible, the headlights of the vehicle reveal that a cultist is behind Samantha, possibly Justin.
+Just as help via a vehicle seems possible, the headlights of the vehicle reveal that a cultist is behind Samantha.